mandrasch/coronacampus-reactivesearch/README.md

 Status: Not quite finished, cleaning it up, messy/quick&dirty

+# coronacampus-reactivesearch

+Collect freely accessible teaching/learning resources with a simple google drive spreadsheet, import them to elastic search (with a little help of php and codeigniter-cli), offer search interface with reactive-search (react).

+Made possible by people contributing to Open Source.

+If you change the data model in the spreadsheet, you need to customize `controllers/coronacampus/Cli.php` as well as the search interface data model in `frontend-reactive-search`.

 ## Frontend: Access elasticsearch with reactivesearch

 Check out `frontend-reactive-search` folder, the interface will be built using `npm run build` into to the docs/ folder, which is the base for Github Pages generation.